RH3421/Project-1-Microsoft-Makes-a-Movie/README.md

 ## Conclusions
 1) Microsoft should leverage the Activision Blizzard IP to make an adventure movie.
 2) The Budget should be over $150 million as big budgets mean big earnings.
-3) Microsoft should cast Ty Simpkins as ability to drive net earnings is unparalleled.
+3) Microsoft should cast Ty Simpkins as his ability to drive net earnings is unparalleled.

 ## Next Steps
 Incorporate movie rating and merchandise sales into earnings analysis.